codingandcommunity/Learn-With-Coding-And-Community/README.md

-## Important: Owner of this project has version on the development team's personal GitHub [repository](https://github.com/JessHua159/Learn-With-Coding-And-Community).
-This repository will be updated periodically as progress is made.
+## Important: Owner of this project has version on the development team's personal GitHub [repository](https://github.com/JessHua159/Learn-With-Coding-And-Community) for proper management.
+This organization repository will be updated periodically as progress is made.

 # Learn-With-Coding-And-Community
 This is a web-based application that is to be directly deployed onto the official Coding&amp;&amp;Community club [website]( https://codingandcommunity.org/).
 It is to be added to the main site in the form of an additional tab on the upper toolbar with the name of this web-app.
 Clicking on the tab enables users to log into their Coding&&Community account (username/email & password), where they can complete curriculum, register for hackathons, and receive advice.